 Pound, Euro or Punt?

 During the Scottish referendum debate in 2014, we heard a lot of discussion of what would happen to monetary policy.
-The Scots, of course, already issue their own banknotes, but these are ultimately backed by the Bank of England.
-Issuing Welsh money would be a new development in Wales, but it’s an area where independence would allow us to make the choice that’s right for our own economic circumstances.
+The Scots already issue their own banknotes, but these are ultimately backed by the Bank of England.
+Issuing Welsh money would be a new development, but it’s an area where independence would allow us to make the choice that’s right for our own economic circumstances.